hussaintaj-mitodl/res.2-006-summer-2016/content/pages/image-processing.md

 Files
 -----

-(Each of these archives contains 1 image file and 1 .pde file, which can be opened with [Processing](https://www.processing.org/))
+(Each of these archives contains 1 image file and 1 .pde file, which can be opened with {{% resource_link "bc291ca5-e06c-4e8b-8f8d-b34caf640498" "Processing" %}})

 {{% resource_link 53cb4be5-3f40-5d96-cbec-8bb1a6832172 "Image Flip (ZIP)" %}}